 Description: Medical Terminology skills and transcription of medical documents using Stop/Start software and MS Word are emphasized in this introductory medical transcription course.
 Students will use advanced features of MS Word to produce a variety of medical documents.
 Through the use of voice recognition software and taped recordings, students will use their keyboarding, editing, English language, medical terminology, and proofreading skills to interpret and transcribe dictation for Otorhinolaryngology, Ophthalmology, Pulmonology, Cardiology, Gastroenterology, and Obstetrics and Gynecology specialties.

-Description: This course is to develop the student's ability to apply “touch typing” techniques and to build keyboarding speed and accuracy.
-Upon completion of the course, students must demonstrate the ability to touch type at a minimum speed of 45 net words per minute on two 5-minute timed writing tests with a maximum of 5 uncorrected errors.
+Description: The purpose of this course is to develop the student's ability to "touch type" and to build keyboarding speed and accuracy.
+Upon successful completion of the course, students must demonstrate the ability to touch type at a minimum prescribed net speed with a maximum of 5 uncorrected errors.

 |COMP1142||Medical Office Administration 2

-Description: This course will build on the skills gained in Medical Office Administration I. Students will gain hands on practice performing administrative tasks common to medical and specialized health offices and clinics through the use of clinical information software.
-Students will work through health office simulations including patient registration and scheduling, insurance and billing scenarios, triage, and creation and maintenance of electronic health records.
-Students will apply keyboarding techniques learned in Medical Office Administration I to the creation of various documents common to medical offices.
-Students will also be introduced to basic clinical assessment skills that may be required in some health care environments.
+Description: This course will build on the skills gained in Medical Office Administration I. Students will gain hands-on practice performing administrative tasks common to health offices and clinics through the use of clinical information software.
+Students will work through health office simulations including patient registration, scheduling, billing, triage, and the creation and maintenance of electronic health records.
+Students will apply keyboarding techniques learned in Medical Office Administration I to create various documents common to medical offices.

 Description: This course focuses on tools and techniques for creating professional business presentations.
 Students will demonstrate proficiency using presentation and desktop publishing software.
 Students will use presentation software to create effective slide presentations that incorporate text, graphics, sound and other multi-media effects.
 Students will use desktop publishing software to design and produce professional, quality documents that combine text, graphics, illustrations, and photographs.